 Louisiana teachers to have access to 'panic button' app

-The state's 2020 fiscal year budget included $4 million to pay for all public and charter schools to use the Rave Mobile Safety app.

-Edwards created the Blue Ribbon School Safety Commission which suggested implementing the technology.

-The app is expected to be rolled out to schools this fall.
+This is funded with $4 million included in the state’s FY 20 budget.
+The app will begin to be deployed to schools across the state this fall.

 More News